Tensor tympani muscle: Voluntary control

 extremely rare event".
 The rumbling sound can also be heard when the neck or jaw muscles are highly tensed as when yawning deeply.
 This phenomenon has been known since (at least) 1884.
 In a 2013 case of a 27-year old man who was complaining of tinnitus, otolaryngologists discovered that he was voluntarily contracting the tensor tympani muscles in both ears at the same time.
-In a 2017 study of five volunteers, otorhinolaryngologists found "a low frequency conductive hearing loss."
+In a 2017 study of five volunteers, otorhinolaryngologists found "a low frequency conductive hearing loss" during voluntary contraction of the muscle.

 Involuntary control (tympanic reflex)

 The tympanic reflex helps prevent damage to the inner ear by muffling the transmission of low frequency vibrations from the tympanic membrane to the oval window.
 The reflex has a response time of 40 milliseconds, not fast enough to protect the ear from sudden loud noises such as an explosion or gunshot.